bobbingwide/oik-bob-bing-wide/README.md

 2. [ bw_plug name="oik,oik-bob-bing-wide"]

 ## Upgrade Notice
+# 2.2.2
+Update for improvements to bw_dash examples and fixes to some SVG icon's visibility.

 # 2.2.1
 Update for improved Dashicons and GitHub blocks.
 Each block is now delivered separately.